jiaolong1021/vue-helper/README.md

 this plugin main enhance ability for write vue and extension for Element-UI, VUX, IVIEW
 ## detail function can see change log.

-## release 2.1.9 notes
+## release 2.1.10 notes
-optimize img, br complete tag
+add common code snippets for vue

 ## release 2.1.0 notes
 add common code snippets for vue